 The evaluation is performed according to the rules listed below (see Section 6.5 [Shell Arithmetic], page 78).
 If the expression is invalid, Bash prints a message indicating failure to the standard error and no substitution occurs.

 3.5.6 Process Substitution

 Process substitution is supported on systems that support named pipes (FIFOs) or the '/dev/fd' method of naming open files.
-It takes the form of list.
-Note that no space may appear between the < or > and the left parenthesis, otherwise the construct would be interpreted as a redirection.
+It takes the form of

 '''

 <(list)

 or

 >(list)

 '''